-Term work and practical/Oral examination shall consist of at least eight experiments based on contents of syllabi in the form of a journal and necessary documentation.
+Term work and practical/Oral examination shall consist of at least eight experiments based on contents

 - 1. Design of signal conditioning for a K-type thermocouple - 2.
 Design of signal conditioning for a RTD - 3.
 Calibration and installation of flow, pressure, temperature and level transmitters - 4.
 Configuration of D.P Transmitter and its application for flow - 5.
 Calibration of I/P and P/I converter - 6.
 Tuning of PID controller - 7.
 Development of mathematical model of control valve - 8.
 Study of control valve & plot the characteristics of control valve - 9.
 Design of logic circuit for alarm and annunciator - 10.
 A mini project which includes PCB design